Olegtron/wdio_telnyx_docker/readme.md

+# Project summary
+This project purpose is to test telnyx.com website by using webdriverIO framework, and test website from docker container
 ## Requirement
 - Download and install VS Code (https://code.visualstudio.com/Download) or any other IDE.
 - Download and install Node.js (https://nodejs.org/en/download/) at least v.14.x
+- Download and install Docker (https://www.docker.com/products/docker-desktop)

 ### Installing
 - Download or clone my git repository